Fair-Squares/website/README.md

-# frequency-xyz
+# fair-squares
-Frequency Website
+FS Website

-This site makes use of the Basically Basic Jekyll Theme: https://github.com/mmistakes/jekyll-theme-basically-basic/blob/master/LICENSE
+This site is forked from frequency-xyz that makes use of the Basically Basic Jekyll Theme: https://github.com/mmistakes/jekyll-theme-basically-basic/blob/master/LICENSE